Skip to content

 According to preliminary data from the National Weather Service, there have been 313 reports of tornadoes this winter across the U.S. This is more than three times the 30-year average for the same period, and 70 of the tornado reports occurred on January 12.

-Even though meteorological winter (Dec-Feb) has come to an end, wintry precipitation can impact your operations for weeks and months to come.
+Even though the meteorological winter (Dec-Feb) has come to an end, wintry precipitation can impact your operations for weeks and months to come.
 Baron's superior data is designed to improve the efficacy of your response by giving you confidence in when to make those difficult decisions.

 We've given you several examples of how Baron technology could benefit your organization.
 Let us know if you want to talk to an expert and discuss how our weather data can help you make better winter weather decisions.